 Managing Signals of Stress

 Depleting too much energy by performing in a manner incongruent with your preferred behavior will lead to a stressed reaction.
-Early warning signs of stress include noticing that an employee has reverted to an exaggerated form of his or her innately preferred behavior.
+Early warning signs of stress include noticing that an employee has reverted to an exaggerated form of their innately preferred behavior.

 For those employees who prefer introversion, who naturally tend to turn inward, stress signs may materialize in the form of withdrawal.

-However, if a stressful situation is left unresolved, unconscious functions will take over, and the employee may begin exhibiting the opposite of his or her normal behavioral preference.
+However, if a stressful situation is left unresolved, unconscious functions will take over, and the employee may begin exhibiting the opposite of their normal behavioral preference.
 This may sound harmless, but because you may not be as comfortable operating on this side of your personality, a stress reaction may result.

 Understand How Stress Affects Your Coworkers